AMAURIPH

 2. Color blocking: the contrast between colors

-This type of contrast is found literally everywhere, even in the fashion world.
+This type of contrast is found everywhere, even in the fashion world.
 What am I referring to?
 Let me introduce you to the combination of complementary colors.

-So red-green, blue-orange, purple-yellow and so on.
+So red-green, blue-orange, purple-yellow, and so on.

 In photography, the contrast obtained with complementary colors can be more or less evident.
 If we are talking about product photography or advertising, it is common to use full and vivid colors – like in the photos below – to accentuate the subject.

 Using this strong color blocking could be very effective, but be careful to adapt it to every situation you find yourself in.
 Not every subject is suitable for this kind of color contrast.
-In an everyday situation, one of my favorite things to do is, while walking on the street, paying attention to the doors and wall’s colors.
+In an everyday situation, one of my favorite things to do is, while walking on the street, pay attention to the doors and wall’s colors.
 You can find some very picturesque combinations.

 Another example, if you are hiking, try to pay attention to the color of the flowers and the background in which they are located.
 Vivid colors stand out a lot more within a darker context.

 A little disclaimer.
 Often you will find photos like these two that I’ve included.
 Those colors are probably being manipulated with some editing techniques.
-So don’t aspect to obtain the same type of result right away.
+So don’t expect to obtain the same type of result right away.

 But hey, editing is another important step in photography and is the key tool to create amazing shots.
-So don’t judge it too harshly and remember: you can be a magician of photo-editing, but if the image you’re trying to edit has a bad composition, bad exposure, or bad contrast, you will never get the perfect shot you had in mind.
+So don’t judge it too harshly and remember: you can be a magician of photo editing, but if the image you’re trying to edit has a bad composition, bad exposure, or bad contrast, you will never get the perfect shot you had in mind.

 3. Taking pictures using the geometric contrast